 Temporarily unreachable page

 In many cases, bloggers get this error message in their Webmaster tools dashboard.
 The good news is that you don’t have to worry too much about that unless you host your site with a low-quality hosting service.

 The message is clear and it means that your server is briefly down, or, the specified URL returns a 501 error, and that’s a server issue that you can’t solve it from your part.
-Just wait a few minutes and test that page again, and see if you get the successful result.
+Just wait a few minutes and test that page again, and see if you get a successful result.

-If you’re using a free hosting, you will get that error in the majority of the time, and you know that something for free will never help your business.
-So, it’s the time to think about a premium hosting service for your WordPress blog or website.
+If you’re using free hosting, you will get that error in the majority of the time, and you know that something for free will never help your business.
+So, it’s time to think about a premium hosting service for your WordPress blog or website.

-I recommend WP Engine for their high-quality service and fast customer support.
+I recommend WP Engine for its high-quality service and fast customer support.
 No more issues with your server, because the company has technicians that will manage the technical part of your hosting.
 You just need to create content and never worry about the server and the site speed.

 Continue that process for each plugin, until you find the one that blocks the Googlebot from accessing your site.
 If you still get the same error after all that, then, contact your hosting company for support.